oss-slu/oss.slu.github.io/docs/about/playbook.md

 #### Known Challenges
 There are several challenges with the described approach.
 1. Fair work distribution: the assessment of students' progress and accomplishments is based on successfull resolution of one issue during the 2-week sprint, with a demonstrable progress at the end of week 1.
 Therefore, the issues/tasks need to be scoped in roughly equivalent amount of work, to keep work distribution fair across teammates.
+Occasionally, a task ends up being too challenging to be resolved withou one 2-week sprint.
+Timely communication between all involved parties becomes a primary tool for identifying these cases.
+In these cases, the task continues into the next sprint and the student receives credit for their effort.
-2. Team mentality: our approach highlights individual accountability toward common goal, and initially students working on their individual tasks did not feel like a team.
+1. Team mentality: our approach highlights individual accountability toward common goal, and initially students working on their individual tasks did not feel like a team.
 Most students were focused on getting their task completed, to receive class credit for their work.
 Overtime, students started reaching out to each other for help.
 I observed such interactions in our Slack workspace.
 I suspect there were other, in-person interactions, which I was not able to observe, that helped crated a sense of a team.
 To encourage and support students in helping each other, we crearted an awards system: once a month I recognized students, that were nominated by their tech leads, for their above and beoyond contributions to the team progress.
 This was an in-class recognition, where the student was issued a regognition sertificate.
 As a token of appreciation, I also gave each recognized student a coupon that could be redeemd for extra credit or a prize at the end of the semester.

 #### Success Metrics
+1. Grades - grades are based on students' contributions, therefore using students grades is a valuable success metric.
+1. Students' feedback - we have developed a student survey, where students are asked to rate various aspects of the process.
+While these ratings are subjective, they provide a useful perspective on which aspects of the process are more successful than others.
+The specific areas students are asked to rate are:
+    1. Clarity of project goals
+    1. Team communication
+    1. Tech leads
+    1. Value of the course
+    1. Thier own involvement in the course
+The Spring 2024 student survey report is available [here](https://slu.az1.qualtrics.com/reports/public/c2x1LTY2MzdmMzQ4MWZhNTA1MDAwOGU1NjJmYy1VUl8wd2h1M2Q1eFpaR2lkelU=).

 ### Software development with volunteers